realityforge/planet_quake/docs/quakejs.md

 ## TODO Features

+  * FIX: server side proxy duplexing that works on client side
+  * Vis could possibly be regenerated first time the map loads and cached, that only leaves partitioning out metas and models to not interfere with FPS.
   * Drag and dropped content uploaded and accepted by the package manager for sharing with other clients/servers
   * Popup keyboard on mobile, somehow detecting a text box from UIVM, might not work on all mods.
   * IN PROGRESS: Compile baseq3a from EC directly to WASM and load asynchronously, https://github.com/emscripten-core/emscripten/wiki/Linking